arithescientist/real_estate_prediction/README.md

 Be sure to let the instructor team know when you’ve started working on a project, either by reaching out over Slack or, if you are in a full-time or part-time cohort, by connecting with your Cohort Lead in your weekly 1:1.
 If you’re not sure who to reach out to, post in the #online-ds-sp-000 channel in Slack.

-Once you're done with the first 8 sections, please start on the project.
+Once you're done with this module, please start on the project.
 Do that by forking this repository, cloning it locally, and working in the student.ipynb file.
 Make sure to also add and commit a pdf of your presentation to the repository with a file name of `presentation.pdf`.

 ### 2. The Project Review